Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useEvents

 A React Hook that will return the `onEvent` callback as passed to `CheckoutProvider`.
 Only works within [CheckoutProvider](#CheckoutProvider).

+### useFormStatus

+A React Hook that will return a two-element array where the first element is the `formStatus` (one of 'loading', 'ready', 'submitting', 'provisioning', or 'complete') and the second element is `setFormStatus` which can be used to change the status.
+Only works within [CheckoutProvider](#CheckoutProvider).

 ### useIsStepActive